• français

 Bracing is the most common treatment to stop the progression of adolescent idiopathic scoliosis.
 Finite element modeling could help improve brace design, but model validation is still a challenge.
 In this work, the clinical ...

-• Assessment of malalignment at early stage in adolescent idiopathic scoliosis: a longitudinal cohort study
+• Effect of curve location on the severity index for adolescent idiopathic scoliosis: a longitudinal cohort study

 Article dans une revue avec comité de lecture